TSCII (Tamil) HOWTO for Unix/Linux

 2.3 How do I unzip the pack ?

-2.7 Can I read Dinamani, Dinakaran and other non-TSCII Tamil pages on Unix ?
+2.7 Can I read Dinamani, Dinakaran and

 2.8 Using Adobe Acrobot Reader on Unix